 What is it?

 Paxlovid is an antiviral medicine from Pfizer.
-It was approved for emergency use on December 22, 2021 to help treat COVID-19 in people at high risk of severe illness from the virus.
+It was approved on May 25, 2023 to help treat COVID-19 in adults at high risk of severe illness from the virus.
+It is approved for emergency use in children 12 - 17 years of age who weigh at least 88 pounds.
 It has been approved to treat mild to moderate COVID-19 cases and is meant for use before hospitalization.

 Paxlovid is a protease inhibitor.
 It stops the COVID-19 virus from replicating inside a person’s body by blocking protease, an enzyme that the virus needs to multiply.
-Protease inhibitors have long been used to treat other viruses, including HIV and hepatitis C. It does interact with other drugs you might be taking so your provider will need to weigh the benefits vs harm due to drug interactions.
+Protease inhibitors have long been used to treat other viruses, including HIV and hepatitis C. It does interact with other drugs you might be taking so your provider will need to weigh the benefits vs. harm due to drug interactions.

 How do I get it?